 In order to provide the reader with guidance and improve accuracy and precision in age estimations in year-round collections, a forced margin was implemented to anticipate the otolith margin relative to the month in which the otolith was collected (Table 1).
-For ageing tarakihi in New Zealand, this is dependent upon the position of the outermost opaque zone and is as follows: 'Wide' (a moderate to wide light (translucent) zone present on the margin), October-March; 'Line' (dark opaque zone in the process of being laid down or fully formed on the margin), April-May; 'Narrow' (a narrow to moderate light (translucent) zone present on the margin), June-September.
-Although the timing of the deposition of the newly formed zones is influenced temporally and may vary slightly between individual fish, stocks and years, readers are able to anticipate the expected temporal change to the same time allowing for minor variations in zone deposition between otoliths in the collection they are reading.
+For ageing tarakihi in New Zealand, this is dependent upon the position of the outermost opaque zone and is as follows: 'Wide' (a moderate to wide light (translucent) zone present on the margin), October-February; 'Line' (dark opaque zone in the process of being laid down or fully formed on the margin), March-April; 'Narrow' (a narrow to moderate light (translucent) zone present on the margin), May-September.
+Although the timing of the deposition of the newly formed zones is influenced temporally and may vary slightly between individual fish, stocks and years, readers are able to anticipate the expected temporal change to the otolith margin in comparison to what they visually see by using the forced margin method, and at the same time allow for minor variations in zone deposition between otoliths in the collection they are reading.
 This is particularly important for tarakihi of moderate to old age, as the otoliths are small with narrow but regular spacing between zones close to the margin (Figure 5).
 Although the clarity of the margin appears reasonably clear under low magnification in thin section preparations, viewing under high magnification can be problematic with poor preparation (i.e., over- or under-ground), or the presence of resin bubbles and residual endolymphatic sac tissue resulting in reader uncertainty.